twilio-professional-services/flex-project-template/docs/docs/feature-library/chat-to-video-escalation.md

 - **Flex Plugin** - starting at the root of the directory:
   - The `./custom-components` folder contains the components to initiate and join the video room
-  - The `./helpers` library contains utility functions related to updating the chat task attributes and attaching the audio/video tracks to the UI
 - **Twilio Serverless** - within the `/serverless-functions/src/functions/features/chat-to-video-escalation` directory:
-  - This houses the Twilio Function paths which orchestrate the facilitation of access token generation, sync document management, and video room creation
+  - This houses the Twilio Function paths which orchestrate the facilitation of access token generation and video room creation
-  - The assets are utilized to host the build output of the [customer-facing web application](https://github.com/twilio-professional-services/flex-project-template/tree/main/web-app-examples/video-app-quickstart) that joins the customer into the video session, ultimately connecting them to the agent; for further details on how this application works & setup, see the [application folder](https://github.com/twilio-professional-services/flex-project-template/tree/main/web-app-examples/video-app-quickstart) within the `/web-app-examples` folder at the root of this template
+  - The assets are utilized to host the build output of the [video web application](https://github.com/twilio-professional-services/flex-project-template/tree/main/web-app-examples/twilio-video-demo-app) that joins the agent and customer into the video session; for further details on how this application works & setup, see the [application folder](https://github.com/twilio-professional-services/flex-project-template/tree/main/web-app-examples/twilio-video-demo-app) within the `/web-app-examples` folder at the root of this template
-- **Customer Facing Video App** - within the `/web-app-examples/video-app-quickstart` directory:
+- **Video App** - within the `/web-app-examples/twilio-video-demo-app` directory:
   - A Next JS application built with React, TypeScript, and Twilio Paste design system
-  - This application is used by the customer to connect to the video session
+  - This application is used by the agent (embedded into Flex) and the customer (via invite link) to connect to the video session

 ### Technical Components

 - **Twilio Serverless Functions** - used to orchestrate the API requests to generate access tokens
 - **Twilio Serverless Assets** - used to host the customer-side video room UI
-- **Twilio Sync** - utilized as the source of truth to store information about the video room and requests
 - **Twilio Video JS** - used for connecting and monitoring the video rooms on the client side

 ### Example Walkthrough